msjones3/labs/README.md

 - numberValid(-3) returns False

 {% spoiler "Hint" %} To check to see if the number is an integer, consider using a 'try' {% endspoiler %}
+# Run all Tests and show error messages
+Write a function called checkErrors(form) that will take in a dictionary

 {% spoiler "Solution" %} Forty-two. {% endspoiler %}